If you’re looking for the best things to do in Savannah, Georgia, to make your trip the most memorable, you’ve come to

 The house is decorated with James A. Williams’s private collections with 18th and 19th-century Regency and Empire furniture, 18th and 19th-century portraiture by Gilbert Stuart and Thomas Hudson, a wide collection of Chinese export porcelain, and other interesting pieces from around the world.

 You can admire these collections and the home’s beauty on a guided tour.
-Tours are offered every day except Wednesdays and are just $12 per adult or $8 for students and active military.
-Tours run about every 40 minutes, but space is limited and reservations are recommended.
+Tours are offered most days.
+They run about every 40 minutes, but space is limited and reservations are recommended.

 Take a Ghost Tour

 One of the most well-known things to do in Savannah is to take a ghost tour since it’s known as America’s most haunted city.

 Take a trolley ride through the city and get exclusive nighttime entry to some of the most haunted places.
 Or to really get in the spirit, so to speak, ride around in a converted hearse!